Workplace productivity statistics for 2022

 The numbers show how much an average worker contributes to the country's economy on an hourly basis.

-In South Korea, productivity per hour grew a whopping 1,220% in less than 50 years
+In South Korea, productivity per hour grew a whopping 1,514% in less than 50 years

-Productivity statistics by country reveal the staggering change in productivity in the period 1970–2017.
+Productivity statistics by country reveal the staggering change in productivity in the period 1970–2019.

-However, the increase in South Korea is undoubtedly the highest reported — 1,220%.
+However, the increase in South Korea is undoubtedly the highest reported — 1,514%.

 The percentages indicate a relative change in the overall productivity levels, which is a different category than the absolute change.
-The latter one refers to the wage increase — and all the discrepancies can be attributed to the pay—productivity gap.

-2 trials in Iceland proved shorter hours result in better productivity
+2 Trials in Iceland proved shorter hours result in better productivity

 Iceland was the pioneer in implementing the 4-day week and introducing shorter hours, hoping to prove it doesn't affect the workload.
 Two experimental trials were conducted from 2015 to 2019 and turned out to be a major success.